 - Power Management: Interrupts can be used to wake up a microcontroller from a low-power sleep mode, allowing the system to conserve energy when it's not actively performing tasks.

-- Context Switching: Interrupts allow the microcontroller to pause its current execution, handle the interrupt, and then seamlessly resume the original task.
-This capability is crucial for ensuring the real-time responsiveness and performance of embedded systems.
+- Context Switching: Interrupts for context switching allow the microcontroller to pause its current execution, handle the interrupt, and then seamlessly resume the original task.
+This capability is crucial for ensuring the real-time responsiveness and performance of embedded systems, making it a cornerstone of RTOS development for critical applications.

 Context switching in RTOS based embedded systems